JulianGR/JulianGR.github.io/_posts/2020-4-19-How-I-made-Vigisur-es.md

 It turns out that the web was made by a friend of her that knew a little bit of "computers" - but nothing about design, clearly.
 The guy also managed to host the web in a French company called OVH which is the only thing I decided to maintain until now.

 Back in 2018, I designed a completely new web with Adobe Muse.
 Ah, the good-old days before joining university.
 I didn't how to write HTML so I took the graphical way, and sure it improved the look (hard not to), but as I see it right now it was kind of a disaster from the usability point of view.
-I tried to puta  way-back machine link but snapshots doesn't seem to be working.
+I tried to put a  way-back machine link but snapshots doesn't seem to be working.
 Fun fact: this website got me a Spa session by my dear aunt, her ways of paying favors.

 ![vigisurVers2](../images/vigisurVers2.webp)
 _Figure 2: second version of the web._{:.text-center}